FlorianMichael/EloGitCalculator/README.md

 This program analyzes commit history from a specified Git repository, calculates Elo ratings for contributors based on their activity, and visualizes the ratings over time using animated plots.

-## Features

-- **Elo Rating Calculation**: Uses the Elo rating system to rank contributors based on their commit activity.
-- **Dynamic Visualization**: Animates Elo ratings over time, allowing for a clear view of contributions and changes in ratings.
-- **Customizable Settings**: Configure the repository path, branch, Elo parameters, inactivity thresholds, ranking mode, and more.
-- **Interactive Start Mode**: If you run the script without any command-line arguments, a small UI (or text prompts as a fallback) lets you enter the main parameters interactively.

 ## Requirements

 - Python 3.x